SylviaOne/Repo-hub/README.md

-## "Hey, dad, did you get a haircut?"
-"No, I got them all cut."
+## Did you know Albert Einstein was a real person?
+All this time, I thought he was just a theoretical physicist!